jackmaden/philosophybreak/src/pages/articles/why-death-is-nothing-to-fear-lucretius-epicureanism/index.md

 For, as Lucretius puts it, death does not discriminate:

->“Suppose you are watching a whole fleet of your ships sailing home on the broad sea: does such a sight drive the fearful superstitions from your mind?
+>Suppose you are watching a whole fleet of your ships sailing home on the broad sea: does such a sight drive the fearful superstitions from your mind?
 Does the fear of death lose its hold on your mind and leave it carefree?
 Or are not such lavish displays in truth ridiculous and absurd?
 For the reality is that our human fears, the anxieties that pursue us, are not scared off by the sound of arms and fearsome weapons.
-They thrive just as much in the company of kings and powerful leaders, and show no respect for the glitter of gold or the glowing splendor of richly coloured clothes.”
+They thrive just as much in the company of kings and powerful leaders, and show no respect for the glitter of gold or the glowing splendor of richly coloured clothes.

 We can keep ourselves busy, but as [Kierkegaard also notes in Either/Or](/articles/kierkegaard-on-why-busy-people-are-ridiculous/), voluntarily keeping busy is just a way of avoiding confrontation with things we do not want to confront.
 Lucretius continues:

->“Look at the man who keeps leaving his vast mansion because he feels bored at home, and then suddenly decides to come back because he feels no better abroad.
+>Look at the man who keeps leaving his vast mansion because he feels bored at home, and then suddenly decides to come back because he feels no better abroad.
 He drives full speed to his country retreat… and then rushes back to see the city again.
-Thus does everyone try to escape from themselves…”
+Thus does everyone try to escape from themselves…

 So, if we cannot outrun or distract ourselves from it, how can we overcome the fear, anxiety, and self-denial that our mortality causes within us?
 For Lucretius, the power to banish our fear of death belongs to reason alone — darkness of mind must be dispelled by contemplating nature and understanding its workings:

->“We hate ourselves because we are sick, yet we cannot grasp the cause of our sickness; but if we could see it, we would abandon such frantic activity and first try to understand the nature of the universe.”
+>We hate ourselves because we are sick, yet we cannot grasp the cause of our sickness; but if we could see it, we would abandon such frantic activity and first try to understand the nature of the universe.

 ## The mind depends on the body, so dying is nothing to us

 <span class="big-letter">L</span>ucretius’s first step in seeking to dispel our fear of death is to assert that, as we live in an atomic universe, it follows that our minds too must be physical or _bodily_ in nature.
 From this base — that the mind is part of the physical body — Lucretius says we must therefore conclude that the mind’s existence is linked irretrievably to the fate of the body:

->“The mind is but one part of the human being, which occupies a definite location, just like the ears and the eyes and the other senses that guide our life; and since the hands or eyes or nose cannot feel or function when they are separated from us, but soon putrefy and rot, so the soul cannot exist without the body, or without the whole human being…”
+>The mind is but one part of the human being, which occupies a definite location, just like the ears and the eyes and the other senses that guide our life; and since the hands or eyes or nose cannot feel or function when they are separated from us, but soon putrefy and rot, so the soul cannot exist without the body, or without the whole human being…

 So, if we acknowledge that our conscious minds depend on our bodies, it follows that as soon as our bodies cease to be alive, our minds will cease to exist: in death, no conscious element of ourselves persists.
 This leads Lucretius to thus conclude that “death is nothing to us” — because it literally _will_ be nothing to us: there is nothing to experience in death, because the experiencer no longer exists.